 Foundation Libraries are integrated in a MicroEJ Platform by MicroEJ Packs (see Pack Import).
-Use the Test Suite version compliant with the API version provided by the Foundation Library to validate the Abstraction Layer implementation.
+Use the Test Suite version compliant with the Foundation Library version to validate the Abstraction Layer implementation.
 For example, the Test Suite FS module 3.0.3 should be used to validate the Abstraction Layer implementation of the Low Level API FS provided by the FS Pack 5.1.2.